Adamera Minerals (CVE:ADZ) Trading Down 27.3% – Time to Sell?

-Adamera Minerals Corp.
-(CVE:ADZ – Get Free Report)’s share price dropped 27.3% on Saturday .
+Shares of Adamera Minerals Corp.
+(CVE:ADZ – Get Free Report) were down 27.3% on Friday .
 The stock traded as low as C$0.08 and last traded at C$0.08.
-Approximately 160,739 shares changed hands during mid-day trading, an increase of 257% from the average daily volume of 45,058 shares.
+Approximately 160,739 shares were traded during mid-day trading, an increase of 265% from the average daily volume of 44,065 shares.
 The stock had previously closed at C$0.11.

 Adamera Minerals Stock Performance